Definability of derivations in the reducts of differentially closed fields: Model completeness

-In order to implement this we expand the language by adding constant symbols for solutions of all $\varphi \in \Phi$.
+In order to implement this idea, we expand the language by adding constant\footnote{In this proof we use the word ``constant'' for constant symbols only and not for constants in the sense of differential algebra.
+In particular, the interpretations of those constant symbols may not be constants in the differential sense.} symbols for solutions of all $\varphi \in \Phi$.
 First, take $C_0=\{a\}$.
 We will inductively add new constant symbols to $C_0$ countably many times.